zhenyuw16/path-planning/readme.md

 ## Install

-This module depends upon pytorch and OpenCV, which should be installed before running the program.
+This module depends upon pytorch, OpenCV and matlab global optimization toolbox, which should be installed before running the program.

 ```
 pip install torch